OriolAbril/pyMESA/Libraries_comparison/README.md

 # Comparison between libraries
 ## Motivation
 There are mainly three great python libraries that allow to load and work with MESA output files.
-Thus, as all can load data from the data header name, a performance comparison between them can make grafics_mesa.py faster, which should be taken into account.
+Thus, as all can load data from the data header name, a performance comparison between them can make grafics_mesa.py and other codes faster, which should be taken into account.

 ## Results

 The results of executing the different codes with the `time` command before gave the following results for the different tasks that can be performed by the code.

+### grafics_mesa.py
 All codes are thought to be used either for history or profile files independently and with the same exact syntax.

-### Show data header names
+#### Show data header names
 The computation time reading a history file of 3144 lines was:
 - [mesaPlot](https://github.com/rjfarmer/mesaplot)
   - real	0m2.222s; 0m2.215s